Pevensey Castle: Norman period and after

 Anderitum had fallen into ruin by the time of the Norman Conquest of England but it still remained a formidable fortification in a very strategic location, offering a natural anchorage near one of the narrowest points of the English Channel.
 By this time the locality was known as Pevensey, meaning "River of [a man named] Pefen" (deriving from the Anglo-Saxon personal name Pefen plus eã, "river", presumably a reference to the now largely silted-up Pevensey Haven).

 When William the Conqueror launched his invasion of England by landing at Pevensey Bay on 28 September 1066, his army sheltered for the night in a temporary fortification situated within the old Roman fort.
 The Normans dug a ditch across the causeway linking the fort with the mainland and made repairs to the Roman walls to strengthen them.
 The army left for Hastings the following day, en route to the Battle of Hastings.
 The Bayeux Tapestry depicts William's army constructing a castle at "Hestengaceastra", a Latinised rendition of the Saxon placename Haestingaceaster.
 As placenames with the suffix—ceastre were almost always associated with Roman forts (compare Manchester, Lancaster, Doncaster etc.) and no Roman fort is known to have existed at the modern site of Hastings, it has been suggested that the name actually refers to Anderitum—in which case the depiction in the Tapestry may show the construction of the temporary Norman castle within the Roman fortress walls.

 William's choice of Pevensey as a defensive location may not have been entirely due to practical military reasons.
 It also had political connotations, implying that the Normans were on a level with the Romans.
 He followed a similar pattern elsewhere in England, building the Tower of London alongside the still-extant Roman city wall and constructing Colchester Castle on top of the ruins of the Temple of Claudius.

 Following William's victory at Hastings, the county of Sussex came to be seen by the new regime as being of essential military value.
 It was both a frontier zone and an essential link between England and Normandy.
 The existing tenurial arrangements in the county were swept away and replaced by five subdivisions, or rapes, each of which was given to one of William's most important followers.
 Each rape was associated with a major castle, Pevensey being one of them.
 In 1067 William left England for Normandy via Pevensey.
-He also appears to have used the site to distribute lands to his Norman followers, with Pevensey Castle and the surrounding Rape of Penvensey being gifted to his half-brother Robert, Count of Mortain.
+He also appears to have used the site to distribute lands to his Norman followers, with Pevensey Castle and the surrounding Rape of Pevensey being gifted to his half-brother Robert, Count of Mortain.